non-profit professional association of fiber optics

 fiber techs, the FOA has created an extensive knowledge

-base on fiber optics and premises cabling.
+base on fiber optics and premises cabling that is probably the largest of its kind in the world.
 FOA has

 published this material online and printed in textbooks.

-With the advent of YouTube, we created a channel and began
+With the advent of YouTube, we created an FOA channel (thefoainc) and began

 topics.
 This knowledge base also allowed FOA to create

-Fiber U online training which now includes many free
+the Fiber U online learning website which now includes more than two dozen free

 online self study courses.
 And the FOA network of